 Graduate Student Leaders help implement the curriculum in the university experience class (UNIV), facilitate class discussions and apply student development theory to practice in a first-year classroom.
-This is a volunteer position open to selected graduate students who meet the qualifications.
+This is a volunteer position open to select graduate students who meet the qualifications.

 To be eligible to become a graduate leader, you must have: